 6.35.1 Applicability to language

-Fortran supports recursion, so this vulnerability applies.
+The vulnerability specified in ISO/IEC TR 24772-1:2019 clause 6.35 applies to Fortran since supports recursion.
 Possibly recursive procedures are marked with the recursive attribute, thereby leaving some documentation of the programmer’s intentions.

 Recursive calculations are attractive in some situations due to their close resemblance to the most compact mathematical formula of the quantity to be computed.